In this travel guide, you can discover the top things to see and do in Kunming (昆明), the capital of Yunnan province.

 You can start your day by walking around and inside Green Lake Park (翠湖), also known as the “Jade of Kunming City”, originally part of Lake Dianchi.
 During winter, it becomes a temporary home for red-headed seagulls migrating from Siberia, making it a tradition for locals and tourists to feed them.

-Don’t miss the nearby Yuantong Temple, first built in the late 8th and early 9th century, the time of the Nanzhao Kingdom.
+Don’t miss the nearby Yuantong Temple, first built in the late 8th and early 9th centuries, during the Nanzhao Kingdom.

 Yunnan Military Academy (云南陆军讲武堂)

 Established in 1909, under the leadership of prominent figures like Chiang Kai-shek, Zhu De, and Long Yun, the Yunnan Military Academy produced many influential military and political leaders who played crucial roles in shaping China’s destiny.
-Many famous military leaders graduated from Yunnan Military Academy, including Zhu De, who taught at the Academy after graduating in July 1911.
-The museum is quite interesting, and it also has English signs.
+Many famous military leaders graduated from Yunnan Military Academy, including Zhu De, who taught there after graduating in July 1911.
+The museum is quite interesting and has English signs.
 You can explore it in about an hour, and it’s conveniently located next to Green Lake Park.

 Wenlin Street (昆明文林街)